cwulfman/election-definer/test/README.md

-# Testing the election definer.
+# Testing the election definer

 ## Setup